Bioinformatics vs. Computational Biology

 Definition

 Bioinformatics is the process by which biological problems posed by the assessment or study of biodata are interpreted and analyzed.
-Bioinformatics professionals develop algorithms, programs, code, and analytic models to record and store data related to biology.
+Bioinformatics professionals develop algorithms, programs, codes, and analytic models to record and store biology-related data.
 This includes the study of the human genome, biochemical proteins, pharmacological ingredients, metabolic pathway readings, and much more.
 These sets of data form the basis of what is often seen as the next step in the process: computational biology.

-Computational Biology is concerned with solutions to issues that have been raised by studies in bioinformatics.
-In many cases, the phrases “bioinformatics” and “computational biology” are used interchangeably, particularly in job descriptions or position titles.
+Computational Biology is concerned with solutions to issues raised by studies in bioinformatics.
+The phrases “bioinformatics” and “computational biology” are often used interchangeably, particularly in job descriptions or position titles.
 This is due, in part, to the fact that the two fields have been around for only a few short decades.
-Computational biology has been used to build highly-detailed models of the human brain, map the human genome, and assist in modeling biological systems.
-Computational biology involves researching, developing, and implementing algorithms or tools that address biological questions, concerns, or challenges that have been raised by bioinformatic analyses.
+Computational biology has been used to build highly detailed models of the human brain, map the human genome, and assist in modeling biological systems.
+Computational biology involves researching, developing, and implementing algorithms or tools that address biological questions, concerns, or challenges raised by bioinformatic analyses.

 Applications Bioinformatics is a rich specialization in which the myriad uses of data are explored, from pharmacology to antibiotics, from green technologies to climate change studies.
 These, and many more, are included in a running list of bioinformatics applications in the fields of: